Early Edition: Plot summary

-The first season begins by showing Gary coming home from his job as a stockbroker, only to be thrown out of the house (and later divorced) for no apparent reason by his wife Marsha.
+The first season begins by showing Gary coming home from his job as a stockbroker, only to be thrown out of the house (and later divorced) for no apparent reason by his wife Marcia.
 Upon taking up residence in the Blackstone Hotel, Gary begins receiving a copy of the Chicago Sun-Times, accompanied by "The Cat", every morning.
 Slowly, Gary realizes the paper's contents reflect events that are to happen during that day, and confers with his co-workers and friends Chuck Fishman (a former fellow stockbroker) and Marissa Clark (the blind former receptionist at the brokerage).
 After deciding to use his knowledge of the future only for "good," Gary is soon consumed by trying to prevent tragedies and help people, leading him to quit his job.
 During the season, Chuck consistently tries to use "The Paper" to make money, while Gary develops a precarious relationship with police Detective Marion Zeke Crumb.
 By the season's end, Gary has begun to uncover some of the mystery surrounding the paper, including confirmation that a man named Lucius Snow received the paper from the cat before him.

 Season two continues Gary's adventures with the paper and his friends.
 Detective Crumb sometimes joins Gary, Chuck, and Marissa after retiring from the police force.
 Gary is working part-time at McGinty's as a bartender.
 Despite being closer to the paper, Crumb does not want to know how Gary gets his so-called "hunches," and never learns of the paper.
 At the end of season two, Chuck (Fisher Stevens) leaves the show as a regular character, leading to some major changes in season three.